abel2800/Inkblade-One-Bullet-Samurai/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please open an issue or pull request.

 ## 📧 Contact